There are hundreds of different warning light symbols and signs in modern cars.

 What it means: The Engine/Check engine light means that there is a problem with your engine.
 This light appears when there is a trouble code stored in your engine control unit.
 You can find this sign in a lot of different shapes like “Check Engine” and other informational texts.

-How to solve it: To repair this problem, you have to find out what the trouble code in the engine control unit is telling us.
+How to solve it: To repair this problem, you have to find out what the trouble code in the engine control unit is telling you.
 To read the trouble code memory, you have to use an OBD2 scanner to read it.
 You can either do it at home or let a repair workshop check the trouble code memory for you.
 If you want to read the trouble codes at home, you need an OBD2 scanner.

 Some easy fixes are to check all fuses, and check for any vacuum leaks around the intake and make sure that your gas tank cap is tightened correctly.